• Skip to primary navigation

 Ingredients

-• 1 tbsp Fresh or frozen chopped coriander
+• 1 tablespoon fresh or frozen coriander finely chopped

 Instructions

-• Put 850ml (1 ½ pints) of water in a saucepan or wok and add ginger paste, ground cumin, turmeric and 1tsp of salt then bring to the boil.
+• Put 850ml (1 ½ pints) of water in a saucepan or wok and add grated ginger, ground cumin, grated turmeric (if using), ground turmeric and 1tsp of salt then bring to the boil.

 • Add washed lentils (agitate in a sieve with running water) and bring to a simmer and cook for 5 minutes.